scriptnull/docsv2/sources/tutorials/pipelines/migrateEventTrigger.md

 <img src="../../../pipelines/images/jobs/hookPipeline.png" alt="Hook button on project settings page." style="width:800px;vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

 If you don't see the button, check your pipelines SPOG to see if your runCI job already exists.
-Any project that was enabled after this functionality was released on 02/18/17 will not need to use the hook button.
+Any project that was enabled after this functionality was released on Feb.
+18, 2017 will not need to use the hook button.

 Once this button is clicked, if you look at your pipelines SPOG, you should see something like this: